hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 | URL             | https://abc1234567.cloudfront.net     |
 ```

-And here we get a collection of details about the load balancer port, including the URL.
+Here we get a set of details about the load balancer port, including the URL.

-Now that we have the URL lets see if our API is working
+Now that we have the URL let's see if our API is working.

 ```bash
 curl https://abc1234567.cloudfront.net